mrkjdy/website/static/posts/how-to-build-a-blog.md

 - simplicity

 Fresh does all of those things and more.
-It's so clean and simple that it "makes web development fun again".
+It's so clean and simple that it "makes web development fun again."
 Deno and Fresh complement each other like sunshine and beaches.

 The cherry on top is that Deno and Fresh have both been designed for deployment